maxlerebourg/crowdsec-bouncer-traefik-plugin/README.md

 ```

 ### Note

+**/!\ Since Release 1.10, cache is no longer duplicated but shared by all services**

 Each middleware in traefik has it's own data and is instanciated by service.
-This means if there are 10 services protected by the bouncer in streaming alone or live mode, the cache will be duplicated to all 10 services.
+This means if there are 10 services protected by the bouncer in streaming or live mode, the cache will be duplicated to all 10 services.
 This is because traefik does not allow plugins to store data locally that can be consummed.

 The synchronisation with the crowdsec service will happen also 10 times in the period selected.